Jaber-Valinejad/Jaber-Valinejad.github.io/_projects/10_project.md

 - Proposed and computed a novel metric, **SPCR**, using linguistic features extracted from tweets to quantify community wellbeing and social capital.
 - Applied machine learning classifiers (Passive-Aggressive, Decision Tree, AdaBoost) to detect misinformation with >99.5% accuracy.
 - Demonstrated the impact of accurate vs. fake information on public sentiment and resilience.
-- Generated cross-country resilience profiles and temporal trend analyses using statistical modeling.
+- Generated cross-country resilience profiles and temporal trend analyses using statistical modeling {% cite guo2022effect %}.

 ---